 The Anastenaria are Orthodox Christians in Northern Greece who observe a unique annual ritual cycle focused on two festivals, dedicated to Saint Constantine and Saint Helen.
 The festivals involve processions, music, dancing, animal sacrifices, and culminate in an electrifying fire-walking ritual. ...

-Luther H Martin, Jesper Sørensen
+Edited By Luther H Martin, Jesper Sørensen

 How do historians understand the minds, motivations, intentions of historical agents?
 What might evolutionary and cognitive theorizing contribute to this work?
 What is the relation between natural and cultural history?
 Historians have been intrigued by such questions ever since publication in 1859 ...

-Dimitris Xygalatas, William McCorkle
+Edited By Dimitris Xygalatas, William McCorkle

 Why is the set of human beliefs and behaviours that we call "religion" such a widespread feature of all known human societies, past and present, and why are there so many forms of religiosity found throughout history and culture?
 "Mental Culture" brings together an international range of scholars&...